r7wx/easy-gate/README.md

 <img src="assets/screenshot.png" />

 <p align="justify">
 Easy Gate is a simple web application built in Go and React that acts as the home page for your self-hosted infrastructure.
-Services and notes are parsed from a JSON file in real-time (without restarting the application).
+Services and notes are parsed from a configuration file in real-time (without restarting the application).
 Items can also be assigned to one or more groups to show them only to specific users (based on their IP addresses).
 </p>

 ### Features

-- Service and note parsing from a JSON file in real-time (without restarting the application).
+- Service and note parsing from a configuration file (JSON/YAML) in real-time (without restarting the application).
 - Service and note assignment to one or more groups to show items only to specific users (based on their IP addresses).
 - Customizable theme.
-- Run as dependecy free standalone executable or as a Docker image.
+- Run as dependecy free standalone executable or as a Docker container.

 ## Deployment

 ### Standalone Executable

 <p align="justify">
-In order to run Easy Gate as a standalone binary, you can build it from source code or download a pre-built binary from the latest release.
+In order to run Easy Gate as a standalone executable, you can build it from source code or download a pre-built binary from the latest release.
 </p>

 **Build from source:**